ordilabs/live/README.md

 TOR_PORT={onion-port}
 ```

-- Then you have to options:
+- Then you have two options:

    - Option A: Using Docker and `socator`